luizbgomide/sovereign/index.md

 - Actually playtest the classes.
 I know it uses WWN which has its own playtesting, but there's probably still jank somewhere.
 - Make sure that there's enough skills for all the advancement points that PCs get while leveling up.
 Need to make sure that not every high level character is the same.
 - Make sure that there's enough feats for spellcasters.
-- The whole GM section.
-The advice and theory can wait, but conversion guides and whatnot are pressing.

 ### Change Log